A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Proof of Theorem

 We only sketch the main argument here: In the $n$th time step, we assume $\phi_{h,\tau}(t^{n-1})$ and $\uu_{h,\tau}(t^{n-1})$ to be given, and seek for $\dt \phi_h^n := \dt \phi_{h,\tau}(t^{n-})$, $\uu_h^n:=\uu_{h,\tau}(t^n)$, $\mu_h^n:=\bar \mu_{h,\tau}(t^{n-})$, $p_h^n:=\bar p_{h,\tau}(t^{n-})$ in the respective finite element spaces.
 As usual, $f(t^-)$ denotes the limit from the left.
 By some tedious but elementary manipulations, the system \eqref{eq:pg1}--\eqref{eq:pg4} can be brought into an equivalent fixed-point form

 with appropriate finite dimensional operator $T_h : Y_h \to Y_h$ and $x_h=(\dt \phi_h^n,\mu_h^n,\uu_h^n,p_h^n)$.
 This variational form is equivalent to $x_h = T_h x_h$.
 By testing with $y_h=x_h$ and using the same arguments as employed in the derivation of the a-priori estimates above, one can verify that any solution of $x_h = \lambda T_h x_h$ with $0 \le \lambda \le 1$ satisfies the same uniform a-priori estimates.
-Exixtence of a solution $x_h$ for $\lambda=1$ then follows from the Leray-Schauder principle; see \cite[Theorem~6.A]{Zeidler_IIB}.
-This shows existence of a solution for a single time step~$n$, and we can again use induction to cover all time steps.
+Existence of a solution $x_h$ for $\lambda=1$ then follows from the Leray-Schauder principle; see \cite[Theorem~6.A]{Zeidler_IIB}.
+This shows the claim for a single time step~$n$, and we can again use induction to cover all time steps.
+Note that no restrictions on the choice of $h,\tau >0$ are necessary for the existence, since a-priori bounds are obtained from the energy stability, which holds uniformly in the discretization parameters.